 Embed contract validation into continuous integration workflows using tools like pytest, Great Expectations, or custom spatial validators.
 Pre-commit hooks should run topology checks and schema validation before committing generation scripts.
 CI gates must fail fast when:

 When generation pipelines encounter attribute gaps, CRS mismatches, or statistical anomalies, deterministic fallback routines must activate rather than failing silently or propagating corrupted data.
-Implementing Setting Up Automated Fallbacks for Missing Spatial Attributes ensures pipeline continuity while maintaining strict audit trails for degraded outputs.
+Setting Up Automated Fallbacks for Missing Spatial Attributes covers pipeline continuity while maintaining strict audit trails for degraded outputs.
 Fallbacks should be logged with severity levels, trigger downstream notifications, and apply conservative spatial interpolation or default value injection that preserves contract compliance.

 Every contract violation, fallback activation, or statistical deviation must be logged with cryptographic hashes of the input configuration, generation seed, and output artifacts.
 This supports reproducible audits and aligns with regulatory requirements for synthetic data provenance.
 Privacy and compliance engineers should configure automated retention policies that archive contract manifests alongside generated datasets, enabling traceable lineage from business requirement to simulation-ready artifact.